 Despite the growth of the legal industry, however, the black market continues to exist and, in some cases, thrive.
 Back in 2016, an estimated 87% of all weed sales came on the black market.
 The figure has doubtless fallen since but remains extremely high.
-For instance, in Massachusetts, up to 75% of all sales are likely to be illegal in 2019.
 In Canada, matters are only slightly better, with 71% of sales coming on the black market this year despite full legalization in October 2018.

 It is easy to understand why black-market weed is popular in states such as Texas, where the herb remains illegal.
 However, even in legal states, the problem is getting out of hand.
 The primary reason is the price; most pertinently, the high taxes associated with purchasing cannabis, especially in a recreational state.

 What many customers don’t seem to realize is that this black-market weed is often polluted with harmful pesticides.
 You could be ingesting toxic weed without even realizing.